Do you demonstrate leadership skills in your public speaking? Here are 10 focusing techniques to make you more dynamic and successful.

-When it comes to leading others, public speaking excellence is a necessary skill.
+When it comes to leading others, you need to be a skilled public speaker.
 That has always been true.
-Yet today, what you say may be heard by millions worldwide.
-Your ability to be fully, extraordinarily present in your speeches and presentations is therefore essential.
+Yet in today's virtual world, what you say may be heard by millions worldwide.
+Your ability to be fully, extraordinarily present both in person and virtually is therefore essential.

 Of course, the higher your profile and influence, the more distractions that may keep you from becoming the speaker you want to be.
 So maintaining your alignment is a must-achieve task.